swgeoscience/academic-kickstart/content/swegeology/_index.md

   image: porthcurnoheader.jpg
 ---

 I have included some pages below about the geology of SW England and its mineraliation.
 These pages represent the literature review I compiled during my PhD studies.
+My full thesis can be downloaded from the University of Exeter's online repository [Open Research Exeter](https://ore.exeter.ac.uk/repository/handle/10871/37504).